For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 Semi-Discretionary Spending Items (Items that may vary slightly month to month):

-Depending on your needs you may also include some of the following items:
+Depending on your needs you may also include some of the following items in your minimalist budget:

 - School fees and other child-related expenses